prashantpawar/blockapps-js/README.md

      this property is a Promise resolving to the Int value of the balance.
 Note that 1 ether is equal to 1e18 wei.

+#### `Storage`

- - `ethbase.Storage`: The constructor for the key-value storage associated with an address.
+The constructor for the key-value storage associated with an address.
 It accepts an argument convertible to address and returns an object with the following methods:

    - `getSubKey(key, start, size)`: fetches the `size` (number) bytes at storage key `key` (hex string) starting `start` (number) bytes